celestemobile/celestemobile.github.io/README.md

 Open it on your smartphone, it works fine :)

 The controls use touch events, so they are not shown on desktop.
-If you wish to view the controls on desktop, you can simulate tough events with Google Chrome's developer tools.
+If you wish to view the controls on desktop, you can simulate touch events with Google Chrome's developer tools.

 ## Mods